malusev998/jwt-go/README.md

 - The author of the token was in the possession of the signing secret
 - The data has not been modified since it was signed

 It's important to know that JWT does not provide encryption, which means anyone who has access to the token can read its contents.
 If you need to protect (encrypt) the data, there is a companion spec, `JWE`, that provides this functionality.
-JWE is currently outside the scope of this library.
+JWE is outside the scope of this library.

 ### Choosing a Signing Method